alex-hh/profam/notes/distributed_training.md

 Pytorch lightning will automatically apply distributed sampler to map-style datasets.
 (Q. Will HF datasets also do something automatically?)

+Pytorch dataloader will shuffle by using a custom sampler.

 ### Iterable datasets